 We support all women regardless of their sexuality, heterosexual, lesbian, bisexual and transgender women; anyone who identifies as a woman.
+As part of our Local Authority funding we are also able to support male victims, male and female perpetrators and provide a children's support programme.
 What is domestic abuse?